 Certain regions are particularly badly hit: Newfoundland and Labrador have no Green candidates whatsoever; Québec is missing candidates in one third of its ridings; Alberta is missing half.
 Toronto and surrounding area are riddled with holes, especially puzzling given their proximity to leader Annamie Paul’s riding.

-The party’s slate may include as many as 100-120 “paper” candidates (people who have volunteered to put their names on the ballot, but do not intend to actively campaign).
+In addition, the party’s reduced slate may include as many as 100-120 “paper” candidates (people who have volunteered to put their names on the ballot, but do not intend to actively campaign).
 The last time the party reported a candidate total to the media, prior to an emergency recruitment drive for paper candidates in the closing week of nominations, the total sat at 142 candidates.
 (As of today, only 145 candidates are displayed on the party’s website.)

 A Global News report of September 1 indicates that the party had prepared a strategy in December to put forward a full slate, and, according to leader Annamie Paul, “enough candidates [stepped] forward”.
 However, “lack of resources” were blamed for the party’s failure to collect the 100 signatures per candidate required to run.